 - 2 tbsp fresh thyme leaves (dried is fine, too)

 - 1 pound long grain white rice, cooked according to package directions

 - In a large stockpot, cover the beans with water by half an inch.
 Add the ham hock, and bring to a simmer.

 - In a large sauté pan, heat the bacon fat and sauté the sausage until browned.
 Transfer sausage to pot with beans.
 In the same pan, sauté the trinity for two minutes over medium heat.
 Add garlic and cook until fragrant.

-- Sprinkle the flour over the vegetables, and cook for two more minutes.
-Add to pot with beans.
+- Add to pot with beans.
 Add bay leaf and season generously with salt.
 Simmer on low until beans are tender.